jbeeko/TypeUp/README.md

 ### Fix Outstanding Issues

+#### Better Error Messages
+So far the error messages are the default provided by FParsec, they are already amazingly good but could be improved in a few places.

 #### Indent Based Parsing
 The current parser does not implement indent based parsing and hence can't parse data like multi-line strings.